For more than 60 years, we have supported people with spinal cord damage to live accessible, equitable and empowered lives in a way they choose.

-Our Community Nursing services in Western Australia provide specialist in-home nursing care from a fully qualified Registered Nurse, including bladder and bowel care and pressure wound care.
+Our Community Nursing services in Western Australia provide specialist in-home nursing care from a fully qualified Registered Nurse, including:

 Through our services, we’ve helped members find their ‘more‘ through one-on-one advocacy to ensure members get the most out of their NDIS plans, assisted them to live more independently and secured funding for much needed home modifications and equipment.

 Our Peer Support team in WA all have lived experience with spinal cord damage and use their experiences to provide advice and guidance to others, and let you know you’re not alone.